Kathie Lee Gifford: Musical theatre

 On April 16, 2007, Gifford was a guest presenter at the Washington, D.C.
 Helen Hayes Award Ceremony, honoring contributions and professional accomplishments in theatre.

 In 2008, Gifford and David Friedman wrote a junior high school musical entitled Key Pin It Real.
 The play depicts a coming-of-age story about a young girl named Key Pin.
 The first production took place in December 2008 in Kendallville, Indiana, at East Noble High School.

-Gifford is currently working on a musical adaptation of It's a Wonderful Life with John McDaniel; McDaniel is composing music while Gifford is writing lyrics.
+In 2011, Gifford was working on a musical adaptation of It's a Wonderful Life with John McDaniel; McDaniel is composing music while Gifford is writing lyrics.

 Other endeavors

 Charity

 Gifford is a celebrity ambassador for the non-profit organization Childhelp.
 She regularly makes appearances at fund raisers and events for the child abuse prevention and treatment organization and is an ardent supporter.

 Frank and Kathie Lee Gifford raised the money to build and continued to financially support two shelters in New York City for babies born with HIV, or a congenital crack cocaine addiction.
 These shelters were named in honor of her children, Cody and Cassidy.